- Education and Science

-Once when I was hiking with some friends, I noticed a cloud that was shaped like a dog running across the sky.
+Once when I was hiking with some friends, I noticed a cloud that was shaped like a dog drifting across the sky.
 I pointed it out to someone and he just looked and said he didn't know what I was talking about.
 "That's a cloud.
 Not a dog!" he said to me.

-Some people are actually unconscious to their environment.
+Some people are actually unconscious of their environment.
 Nothing strikes them with awe.
 How sad.

-For those who are open-minded and who have a tendency to seek out new adventures and new discoveries, their life is filled with pleasurable experiences.
+Those of us who are open-minded, and like to seek out new discoveries, have a life filled with much more pleasurable experiences.

 A study at Stanford University in 2012 found that the feeling of awe is clinically good for us.
-It expands our perception of time.
-It increases compassion and empathy.
-In addition, it leaves us with a feeling of well-being.
+The study concluded that it expands our perception of time, it increases compassion and empathy, and it leaves us with a feeling of well-being.

 Does this mean that humans have evolved to have this feeling for some special reason?
-Is it something that other animals simply don't require?
+Is it a feeling that other animals simply don't require?

 Awe Provides a Unique Biological Advantage to Humans

 The euphoric feeling of awe may have developed through human evolution to give us the ability to conquer the world.
 Besides just having the pleasure of these wonderful experiences, the ability to feel awe brings on something else: The desire to do research and to find answers to puzzling questions.

 According to an article in the Smithsonian, the experience of being awestruck is unique to humans.
 It helps us conquer the planet.
-Jason Silva explains that awe evolved to give us the desire to do things that would lead to more productivity.
+Jason Silva explains that awe evolved to give us the desire to do things that would lead to more productivity.2

 I imagine that's why we humans have so much advancement in technology.
 The feeling of being awestruck does not seem to be a necessary trait in other animals.
 They simply survive on natural instincts.